leapmotion/LeapIPC/README.md

-LeapSerial
+LeapIPC
 ===

-LeapSerial is a cross-format, declarative, serialization and deserialization library written and maintained by Leap Motion.
+LeapIPC is a cross-platform IPC library built with Autowiring.
+It uses named pipes on Windows, and domain sockets on Linux/Mac.